 Because of the morning fog, the German vessels did not spot Stephen Hopkins until it came close by.
 They opened fire almost immediately, and one of the first shells to strike Stephen Hopkins severely injured LTJG Kenneth Willet, commander of the vessel’s Naval Armed Guard.
 Despite his injury, LTJG Willet took command of Stephen Hopkins‘s four-inch aft gun, which delivered several direct hits to Stier and Tannenfels.

 With Stephen Hopkins sinking, Captain Paul Buck gave orders to abandon ship.
-Willet and O’Hara were later killed by machine gun fire while attempting to release life rafts on the deck of the ship, but the crew was able to release a lifeboat and several rafts before Stephen Hopkins sank.
-Of the 46 crewmen, armed guards, and passengers on board, only 19 were able to make it to the lifeboat.
+Willet and O’Hara were later killed by machine gun fire while attempting to release life rafts on the ship’s deck, but the crew was able to release a lifeboat and several rafts before Stephen Hopkins sank.
+Of the 46 crewmen, Armed Guard, and passengers on board, only 19 were able to make it to the lifeboat.
 The survivors of the Stephen Hopkins were able to construct a makeshift sail and drift toward Brazil; arriving at the village of Barro do Itabapoana on October 27, 1942.
 Of the original 19, there were 15 survivors.

-Despite finally succumbing to the German raiders, Stephen Hopkins was able to critically damage SS Stier it sank shortly after transferring its crew and prisoners to Tannenfels.
+Despite finally succumbing to the German raiders, Stephen Hopkins was able to critically damage Stier; it sank shortly after transferring its crew and prisoners to Tannenfels.
 That ship was also damaged, although it was able to return safely to Bordeaux, France.

-In addition to Stephen Hopkins‘s recognition as a Gallant Ship, Captain Buck and cadet-midshipman O’Hara were posthumously awarded the Merchant Marine Distinguished Service Medal.
+In addition to Stephen Hopkins‘ recognition as a Gallant Ship, Captain Buck and cadet-midshipman O’Hara were posthumously awarded the Merchant Marine Distinguished Service Medal.
 LTJG Willet was posthumously awarded the Navy Cross.